QuantEcon/lecture-python.myst/_sources/prob_meaning.md

 As shown in the figure above, as the number of observations grows, the Bayesian coverage intervals (BCIs) become narrower and narrower   around  $0.4$.

-However, if you take a closer look, you will find that the centers of the  are not exactly $0.4$, due to the persistent influence of the prior distribution and the randomness of the simulation path.
+However, if you take a closer look, you will find that the centers of  the BCIs are not exactly $0.4$, due to the persistent influence of the prior distribution and the randomness of the simulation path.